 Angiography shows characteristic findings (segmental occlusions of the distal arteries in the hands and feet, tortuous, corkscrew collateral vessels around occlusions, and no atherosclerosis)

-Treatment is cessation of tobacco use.
+Treatment is cessation of tobacco use Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more .
 Continuing to use tobacco inevitably leads to disease progression and severe ischemia, often requiring amputation.

-Other measures include avoiding cold; avoiding drugs that can cause vasoconstriction; and avoiding thermal, chemical, and mechanical injury, especially that due to poorly fitting footwear.
-For patients in the first phase of smoking cessation, iloprost 0.5 to 3 ng/kg/min IV infusion over 6 h may help prevent amputation.
+For patients in the first phase of smoking cessation, iloprost 0.5 to 2 ng/kg/minute IV infusion over 6 hours may help prevent amputation.
 Pentoxifylline, calcium channel blockers, and thromboxane inhibitors may be tried empirically, but no data support their use.
 Use of antiendothelial cell antibody measurements to follow the course of disease is being studied.
-When these options fail, lumbar sympathetic chemical ablation or surgical sympathectomy can alleviate ischemic pain and enhance ulcer healing in about 70% of patients with an ankle-brachial pressure index ≥ 0.35 and no diabetes mellitus.
+When other options fail, lumbar sympathetic chemical ablation or surgical sympathectomy can alleviate ischemic pain and enhance ulcer healing in about 70% of patients with an ankle-brachial pressure index ≥ 0.35 and no diabetes mellitus.

 Thromboangiitis obliterans is inflammatory thrombosis of small and medium-sized arteries and sometimes superficial veins in distal upper and lower extremities.